Ellsworth in the 1960s - Page 6

 The plaque showing this great list may be seen on the east wall inside the Ellsworth Post Office.

-This 1965 image shows the Post Office, Doctor Dorothy Mullin's office, the Ellsworth Library, and City Hall.
+This 1965 image shows the Post Office, Doctor Dorothy Mullin's office,

 click to enlarge